chinapedia/wikipedia.abstract.en/Page/Bandwidth_(signal_processing).md

 _x_ dB bandwidth

-Bandwidth_2.svg's gain magnitude, illustrating the concept of −3 dB bandwidth at a gain of approximately 0.707.
+'s gain magnitude, illustrating the concept of −3 dB bandwidth at a gain of approximately 0.707.
 The frequency axis of this symbolic diagram can be linear or logarithmically scaled.]]

 In some contexts, the signal bandwidth in hertz refers to the frequency range in which the signal's spectral density (in W/Hz or V²/Hz) is nonzero or above a small threshold value.
 That definition is used in calculations of the lowest sampling rate that will satisfy the sampling theorem.
 The threshold value is often defined relative to the maximum value, and is most commonly the , that is the point where the spectral density is half its maximum value (or the spectral amplitude, in V or V/Hz, is 70.7% of its maximum).[4]